rbiedrawa/spring-docker-gradle-setup/Readme.md

 # Dockerize your Spring Boot application - Useful plugins and techniques to build efficient docker image.

-This repository contains sample setup for building optimized docker image and shows some useful plugins and techniques.
+This repository contains sample setup for building optimised docker image and shows some useful plugins and techniques.

 ## Features